nginxinc/nginx-amplify-doc/amplify-guide.md

 # kill -HUP `cat /var/run/nginx.pid`
 ```

-Without *stub_status* or the NGINX Plus extended status, the agent will **not** be able to collect quite a few essential NGINX metrics required for further monitoring and analysis.
+Without *stub_status* or the NGINX Plus extended status, the agent will **not** be able to collect key NGINX metrics required for further monitoring and analysis.

 **Note.** There's no need to use exactly the above illustrated `nginx_status` URI for [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 The agent will determine the right URI automatically upon parsing your NGINX configuration.
-Please make sure that the directory and the actual configuration file where you have defined *stub_status* is readable by the agent, otherwise the agent won't be able to correctly determine the *stub_status* URL.
+Please make sure that the directory and the actual configuration file where you have defined *stub_status* are readable by the agent, otherwise the agent won't be able to correctly determine the *stub_status* URL.

-For more information about *stub_status*, please refer to NGINX documentation [here](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
+For more information about *stub_status*, please refer to the NGINX documentation [here](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).

-Please make sure the ACL is correctly configured, especially if your system is IPv6-enabled.
+Please make sure the *stub_status* ACL is correctly configured, especially if your system is IPv6-enabled.
 Test the reachability of *stub_status* metrics with *wget(1)* or *curl(1)*.
 When testing, use the exact URL stemming from your NGINX configuration.
 That is, don't test it against localhost if *stub_status* is configured for a server that doesn't listen on 127.0.0.1.

 If everything is configured properly, you should see something along these lines when testing it with *curl(1)*: